-World Dyslexia Day is observed every year across the globe on October 4.
+World Dyslexia Day is observed on October 8 each year.
 What many of us take for granted, such as reading and writing fluently, is an area of struggle for those who have dyslexia.
 Dyslexia is a common learning disorder that affects a person’s ability to read and write properly.
 Dyslexics are often unable to read quickly and write without committing errors.
 Dyslexics might struggle with reading, writing, vocabulary, and tasks that require hand-eye coordination.
 It affects 20% of the population and makes up 80% to 90% of all those with learning disorders.
 World Dyslexia Day raises awareness about these issues and what can be done to manage such a disorder.

 History of World Dyslexia Day